High-Throughput and Scalable Secure Inference Protocols for Deep Learning with Packed Secret Sharing: Evaluation

-The running time of Liu et al.~\cite{Liu2024ScalableMC} and ours in WAN is shown in Table~\ref{table::computaiontimeWAN}.
+The running time of LXY24 and ours in WAN is shown in Table~\ref{table::computaiontimeWAN}.
 Similar to Table~\ref{table::costcomputaion}, our advantages become increasingly significant from the top-left to the bottom-right of the table.
-However, it is worth noting that in the case of 11PC, there is no improvement compared to Liu et al.~\cite{Liu2024ScalableMC}.
+However, it is worth noting that in the case of 11PC, there is no improvement compared to LXY24.
 This phenomenon primarily stems from our scheme is significantly affected by computational overhead, and when a small $k$ is selected, the communication efficiency improvement is limited.
-Furthermore, we can find that when the communication overhead increases by more than $3.80\times$, our online running time will be significantly improved, with a maximum increase of $2.61\times$.
-At the same time, in the case of more parties and a deeper neural network, the offline running time and the total running time can be increased by up to $1.52\times$ and $1.75\times$ respectively.
+Furthermore, we can find that when the communication overhead increases by more than $3.8\times$, our online running time will be significantly improved.
+For example, the online phase is $2.4-2.6\times$ faster under 63PC for AlexNet.
+At the same time, as the number of parties and $k$ increase, the offline running time and the total running time can be improved by $1.1-1.6\times$ and $1.1-1.8\times$ respectively.
+Additionally, ours performs significantly better for deeper networks.
+For instance, the performance on AlexNet is better than that on MiniONN.
+The reason is that deeper networks involve more convolution operations, and the improvements in our communication costs and running time become more pronounced.
+In section~\ref{Mircben}, it can be observed that our method achieves significant advantages in convolution operations.